Pop quiz! Which one of these do home sellers find most stressful?

 Of course, no matter the appearance or characteristics, there might always be a little doubt.

-Want to know the secret to getting your house ready to sell quickly?
+Do you want to know the secret to getting your house ready to sell quickly?

 Along with a plan, you need to have the right mindset.